wavemaker/docs/learn/app-development/services/api-designer/import-rest-apis-swagger.md

 ![oauth config for swagger](/learn/assets/oauth-swagger-config.png)

-In **OAuth Provider Configuration** dialog, enter the values to authenticate the imported REST services.
+In **OAuth Provider Configuration** dialog, enter the values for **Access Token URL**, **Client ID** and **Client Secret** of the imported REST service.
 To know how to configure these properties, see [OAuth Provider Configuration for REST Services](/learn/app-development/services/web-services/oauth-2-0-rest-services#oauth-provider-configuration).

-For more information, see [REST Services using OAuth 2.0](/learn/app-development/services/web-services/oauth-2-0-rest-services), and see list of Supported OAuth 2.0 Providers [here](/learn/app-development/services/web-services/oauth-2-0-rest-services#supported-oauth-20-providers).
+For more information, see [REST Services using OAuth 2.0](/learn/app-development/services/web-services/oauth-2-0-rest-services), and see the list of Supported OAuth 2.0 Providers, [here](/learn/app-development/services/web-services/oauth-2-0-rest-services#supported-oauth-20-providers).

 ## Consuming Imported REST Services

-When you successfully import the REST service, you can drag-and-drop a data widget to perform CRUD operations.
+When you successfully import a REST service, you can drag-and-drop the [supported](#supported-widgets) widgets to configure for CRUD-ready operations.
 To learn how to create a CRUD variable, see [Creating a CRUD Variable for REST Services](/learn/app-development/variables/crud-variable).

 Also, you can create a service variable, and integrate it with widgets to perform one operation at once using a single endpoint.
 For more information, see [Service Variable](/learn/app-development/variables/web-service).